 "...what a comfort it is to know that I can call on her [the homecare nurse] whenever it is necessary...Is it not these kindnesses which count, is not such an organization worthy of the encouragement and support of the community?
 Are we not helped materially and spiritually when we make an effort to help our deserving home folks?"

 - Letter from homebound resident 1921

-The evolution of what is today's NHA has progressed nonstop through wars, the great flu epidemic, the Great Depression, polio, radical social change, Medicare, moon landings, managed care, along with technological and medical breakthroughs too incredible and numerous to count.
+The evolution of what is today';s Neighborhood Health has progressed nonstop through wars, the great flu epidemic, the Great Depression, polio, radical social change, Medicare, moon landings, managed care, along with technological and medical breakthroughs too incredible and numerous to count.
 Nearly 100 years after the simple beginning in 1912, the vision of those nine founders remains valid and vital.
 The Chester County community still benefits from their bold, visionary work.

 Just as important as a quick look back, is a brief look forward.
 Homecare is one of the fastest growing segments of the healthcare industry.
 The need for homecare increases daily.
-NHA continues to respond with progressive programs such as Senior HealthLink and telehealth.
+Neighborhood Health continues to respond with progressive programs such as Senior HealthLink and telehealth.
 Our staff is better trained than ever before, from skilled nursing to the therapies.
 Our volunteer program is the largest of its type in the area.
-Our private duty and personal care programs are expanding rapidly.

 We continue our plans for growth; our vision of reaching more people and brightening more lives.

 We have no idea of what the area';s home care service founders would think if they could take a look at what their idea has become today -- but we';re pretty sure they';d be pleased.